millywithnobrim/network-plus-troubleshooting-labs/Lab02-DHCP-Failure-Troubleshooting/README.md

 # Lab 02 – VLAN & DHCP Troubleshooting

 ## Scenario
-Two workstations connected to a switch are unable to obtain IP addresses and cannot communicate across VLANs.
+Two workstations connected to a switch are unable to obtain IP addresses and cannot communicate.
 Your task is to **identify and correct misconfigurations** involving VLANs, trunking, router subinterfaces, and DHCP.
 You must use **CLI verification tools** (e.g., `show vlan`, `show interfaces trunk`, `ipconfig`) to troubleshoot.

 ---

 ## Objective
-- Practice identifying and fixing VLAN, trunking, and DHCP issues
+- Practice identifying and fixing VLAN and DHCP issues
-- Reinforce understanding of inter-VLAN routing and subnetting
+- Reinforce understanding of VLAN segmentation and IPv4 addressing
 - Develop troubleshooting skills aligned with CompTIA Network+ objectives

 ---